Ghost Train (Thorpe Park)

-Ghost Train is a dark ride at Thorpe Park in Surrey, England.
-The attraction incorporates motion simulation, illusion, multisensory effects and live actors to help execute the storyline.
-It is set in a haunted mid-1980s railway station and mainly focuses on passengers taking the last train to an abandoned crypt.
-It first opened in July 2016 as Derren Brown's Ghost Train, then reopened as Derren Brown's Ghost Train: Rise Of The Demon in March 2017.
+Ghost Train is a dark ride attraction located at Thorpe Park in Surrey, England.
+The ride combines motion simulation, visual illusions, multisensory special effects, and live actors to present a narrative-driven experience.
+It is themed around a haunted railway station set in the mid-1980s, in which guests assume the role of passengers boarding the last train service to an abandoned crypt.

+The ride hardware was manufactured by Intamin, Simworx and Severn Lamb.
+The ride and building originally opened in July 2016 as Derren Brown's Ghost Train with a different theme.
 The reimagined Ghost Train opened in May 2023.